 But that is half-true.
-In some cases, items with a high rate of sales are naturally more competitive and it is the “long tail” products that you might be able to sell.
+In some cases, items with a high rate of sales are naturally more competitive and it is the long tail products that you might be able to sell.
 Since you do not hold any inventory, you generally want to keep an 80-20 ratio between products that are more trends-oriented and long-tail products.
 Even more important than the ratio between the two, you should keep optimizing your eBay store to make sure you clean up products that do not perform at all.

 The Back-End Profits Method

-The first two methods we presented are more price-oriented techniques which focus on the selling price.
+The first two methods we presented are more price-oriented techniques that focus on the selling price.
 Namely, the higher price you can sell – the higher your eCommerce profit margin is.
 Now let’s pay attention to the cost side by reducing the cost of the product you will purchase and dropship.

 Back-end profits is maybe the most beautiful method of making money while drop shipping, you are taking advantage of your knowledge and ability to research online to generate profit.
-The back-end profits are all of the profits you make by discounting the purchase price using cash back, seasonal discounts, coupon codes, discounted gift cards, etc.
+The back-end profits are all of the profits you make by discounting the purchase price using cashback, seasonal discounts, coupon codes, discounted gift cards, etc.

 One of the tactics used together with back-end profits on eBay is the “0% margin”.
 While using this technique drop shipping sellers find products they can sell for a price similar or lower than the current selling price on eBay.
 The gained profit is entirely from the discount on the cost price.

 To help you find back-end profit opportunities you might want to read the article on how to use cashback for dropshipping where you could learn about cashback websites for dropshipping.
-Also, you can read one of the dropshipping supplier’s guides (like the guide how to dropship from ChinaBrands or the guide about drpshipping from Tmart) where you could find information about their dropshipping program and discounts.
-If you have more back-end profit ideas, comment them below and help the community grow!
+Also, you can read one of the dropshipping supplier’s guides (like the guide how to dropship from ChinaBrands or the guide about CJDropshipping) where you could find information about their dropshipping program and discounts.
+If you have more back-end profit ideas, comment on them below and help the community grow!
 We try our best to provide useful dropshipping information!